yongjejeon/2API-data-feature/README.md

 An API that gets the website visitor's IP address and turns it into data (ipStack).
 An API that generates a graph based on input (Quickchart).

+BEFORE RUNNING THIS CODE
+1. You need to set up 1 API key for ipStack
+2. This is my secret code use this if you dont want to sign up 40f143f599038b7f625d9085db152e7e

 TO USE THIS CODE
 1. Run ALL the code.
 There should be 4!
 Starting from the top.
 2. It will ask you for a set of IP Addresses as input.
 The input MUST be separated by commas.